Skip to main content

 }

-// Background: push an update to the renderer
+// Background: push an update to every renderer of this plugin

 ctx.ipc.send("status-update", { connected: true, pilots: 42 });